Stanley Spencer: Final years

 In December 1958 Spencer was diagnosed with cancer.
 He underwent an operation at the Canadian Red Cross Memorial Hospital on the Cliveden estate in 1959.
 After his operation, he went to stay with friends in Dewsbury.
 There, over five days from July 12 to July 16 he painted a final self-portrait.
 Self-Portrait (1959) shows a fierce, almost defiant individual.
 Lord Astor made arrangements so that Spencer could move into his childhood home, Fernlea, and he died of cancer at the Canadian Red Cross Memorial Hospital in December that year.
 At the time of his death Christ Preaching at Cookham Regatta remained unfinished at his home.
 Spencer was cremated and his ashes interred in Cookham churchyard, beside the path through to Bellrope Meadow.
 A discreet stone memorial marks the spot.
 The commemorative wording is: "To the memory of Stanley Spencer Kt.
 CBE RA, 1891–1959, and his wife Hilda, buried in Cookham cemetery 1950.
 Everyone that loveth is born of God and knoweth God: He that loveth not knoweth not God, for God is love."

 Art market

 The value of Spencer's paintings soared after a retrospective exhibition at the Royal Academy in 1980.
-The Resurrection; waking up fetched £770,000 at Christie's early in 1990, and in May of that year his Crucifixion (1958) fetched £1,320,000.
+The Resurrection: Waking Up fetched £770,000 at Christie's early in 1990, and in May of that year his Crucifixion (1958) sold by £1,320,000.
 "It was an all-time record for a modern British painting, and would have astounded Stanley, who was poor for so long."
-On 6 June 2011 Sunflower and Dog Worship sold for £5.4m, beating a record of £4.7m set a few minutes earlier for Workmen in the House.
+On 6 June 2011, Sunflower and Dog Worship sold for £5.4m, beating a record of £4.7m set a few minutes earlier for Workmen in the House, both at Sotheby's.
+The current record is for Christ Preaching at Cookham Regatta: Conversation Between Punts (1955), which sold for £6,018,500 ($9,719,114) at Christie's, on 20 November 2013.